 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 If you want to experience New Orleans properly, it's best to begin your tour here.
-As one TripAdvisor user put it, "You cannot visit New Orleans without making a stop in the French Quarter."
+Recent visitors said the neighborhood is lively, with lots to do and see and offers a one-of-a-kind experience.
 The neighborhood, also known as Vieux Carré, is the heart and soul of this city, and it's also a National Historic Landmark.
 As the site of the original New Orleans colony (established by the French in 1718), the French Quarter has held on to its heritage, complete with street names that are still listed in French.
-Wander the narrow cobblestone streets to find such attractions as Jackson Square, the Faulkner House and the Cabildo.
+Wander the narrow cobblestone streets to find such attractions as Jackson Square, Faulkner House Books and the Cabildo.
 While you're strolling, pay attention to the neighborhood's architecture: balconies are designed with baroque ironwork and hanging plants, while leafy courtyards are filled with bubbling fountains.
 The scene is definitely charming, but it can also be expensive if you choose to stay at any of the French Quarter's hotels.

 If you prefer a tamer French Quarter experience, opt for a day tour.
 You can tour the neighborhood several different ways: Mule-drawn carriage tours line up daily on Decatur Street in front of Jackson Square taking groups of four through the crowded district.
 You can also take in the area from a completely different perspective – on the water via a Steamboat Natchez Cruise.
 Find more information about walking tours on the French Quarter's website.
 Several streetcar and bus lines service the neighborhood, including the Canal, Riverfront and Loyola lines, and bus route Nos.
 5 and 55.